Are you looking for the best calisthenics workout you can do at home?

 How Should A Beginner Start Calisthenics?

-As a beginner, the first thing you need to focus on is learning the basic calisthenic exercises.
+As a beginner, the first thing you need to focus on is learning how to do the basic calisthenic exercises with good form.

 One of the biggest mistakes you can make is using exercises that aren’t appropriate for your skill level.

-The good news is, you can find numerous progressions or regressions to all of the major calisthenic exercises.
+The great thing is, you can find numerous progressions or regressions to all of the major calisthenic exercises.

 Let’s talk about those major exercises now.

-In general, there are three broad types of calisthenics exercises.
+In general, there are three broad types of calisthenics moves.
 They are:

 - The Push Calisthenics Exercises